Hawkstone Hall: After the Hill family

+Seminary

 The hall was acquired after Lord Marchamley's death by the Roman Catholic Redemptorist Order in 1926 and, until 1973, was a seminary.
 The Order added a chapel in 1932 and further extended the Hall in 1962, converting the north-east service wing into a residential wing.
 The seminary relocated in 1973, and since 1975 the Hall was a Pastoral and Renewal Centre.

+Landscape gardens

+There are extensive landscape gardens sharing the sandstone cliffs on which Hawkstone Hall sits.
+These were recruited by the Hill family in the time of Sir Rowland Hill of Soulton and by Richard Hill the great Hill in the eighteenth century for allegorical story telling in the landscape.

+There is a view from the drive of Hawkstone Hall to the west to Hawkstone Abbey Farm, over Hawk Lake.

+Current use
-The property was put up for sale in 2014.

-In June 2017, the hall was purchased by The Distinctly Hospitable Group Ltd, which also owns a wedding and events venue, "Weston Hall", and a gastro-pub, "The Saracens Head", both located in Weston, Staffordshire.
-In August 2017, the new owners received change of use planning permission, for a wedding and events venue with hotel bedrooms.
-A refurbishment took place in late 2017 until mid-2018, when the venue opened.
+Hawkstone was put on the market in 2014.
+It was bought by The Distinctly Hospitable Group Ltd. in August 2017.
+The new owners received change of use planning permission, for a hotel wedding/events venue.
+These changes took place in 2017-2018.
+Members of the Hill family expressed their disappointment at the change to commercial use.